What's Happening Now

 - Construct on the east side of the current property

-- Students will continue to attend Hoover Elementary during construction
+- Students will continue to attend the original school building during construction of the new school

 Safety & Security Improvements